life-of-e/asterisk_sip_hook_flash/README.md

 The changes allow the use of the character 'F' or 'f' in the SendDTMF() dialplan application (e.g. SendDTMF(F)) to transmit the hook flash event code.

 To use this capability from a phone (especially a SIP phone) all of the following must be true:
-1. The ATA is capable of sending a hook flash to its FXO port
+1. The ATA is capable of sending a hook flash to its FXO port.
-2. The ATA specifically supports RFC2833 or RFC4733 for receiving events and has documented using either one for receiving a hook flash event
+2. The ATA specifically supports RFC2833 or RFC4733 for receiving events and has documented using either one for receiving a hook flash event.
-3. The ATA configuration in sip.conf or pjsip.conf must set dtmfmode=rfc2833 or dtmfmode=rfc4733
+3. The ATA configuration in sip.conf or pjsip.conf must set dtmfmode=rfc2833 or dtmfmode=rfc4733.
-4. A feature code in features.conf must be created to execute SendDTMF(F) and send the packet towards the ATA
+4. A feature code in features.conf must be created to execute SendDTMF(F) and send the packet towards the ATA.

     Example:  hookflash => ##,peer,SendDTMF,F